metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
 - `unauthorized_access_config` (Attributes List) UnauthorizedAccessConfig configures access for un authorized users (see [below for nested schema](#nestedatt--spec--unauthorized_access_config))
+- `use_default_resources` (Boolean) UseDefaultResources controls resource settings By default, operator sets built-in resource requirements
 - `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for component it restricts disk writes access uses non-root user out of the box drops not needed security permissions
+- `use_vm_config_reloader` (Boolean) UseVMConfigReloader replaces prometheus-like config-reloader with vm one.
+It uses secrets watch instead of file watch which greatly increases speed of config updates
 - `user_namespace_selector` (Attributes) UserNamespaceSelector Namespaces to be selected for VMAuth discovery.
 Works in combination with Selector.
 NamespaceSelector nil - only objects at VMAuth namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--user_namespace_selector))
 - `user_selector` (Attributes) UserSelector defines VMUser to be selected for config file generation.
 Works in combination with NamespaceSelector.
 NamespaceSelector nil - only objects at VMAuth namespace.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--user_selector))
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
-VolumeMounts specified will be appended to other VolumeMounts in the VMAuth container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment/StatefulSet definition.
+VolumeMounts specified will be appended to other VolumeMounts in the Application container (see [below for nested schema](#nestedatt--spec--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output deploy definition.
-Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment/StatefulSet definition.
+Volumes specified will be appended to other volumes that are generated. / +optional

+<a id="nestedatt--spec--config_reloader_resources"></a>
+### Nested Schema for `spec.config_reloader_resources`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--config_reloader_resources--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--config_reloader_resources--claims"></a>
+### Nested Schema for `spec.config_reloader_resources.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

 <a id="nestedatt--spec--dns_config"></a>
 ### Nested Schema for `spec.dns_config`